-Steps to monitor disk IO activity in Linux:
+Steps to monitor disk activity on Linux:

-- Open the terminal.
+- Open the terminal on your Linux system.

 $ sudo apt update && sudo apt install --assume-yes sysstat # Ubuntu and Debian derivatives $ sudo yum install --assumeyes sysstat # Red Hat and CentOS derivatives